Admission Requirements & Tuition

 - The cost of tuition will not change once you commence your studies.

-IFS is supported by MSN, The Icelandic Student Loan Fund.
+IFS is supported by LSN, The Icelandic Student Loan Fund.